darked89/utils_2019/wiki/doc/naming_rules.md

 cbrako-fix034_PT_0_9
 cbr  = > ca breast (major disease prefix) ako =>  specific project / sample source if applicable.
-Can be mab for all samples stored here fix034 => internal to that project patient id
+Can be xyz for all samples stored here fix034 => internal to that project patient id
 PT => tissue type
 _0_9 => biological-replicate_technical-replicate